LemuelGuevara/thesis-seizure-prediction/README.md

 selected_channels = [] # List of EEG channels to include
 ```

-## Getting the data
+## Dataset

-By default, a sample dataset will be in the repository that would consist of a single patient's EEG recordings.
+Link of the EEG recordings: [EEG Recordings](https://drive.google.com/drive/folders/11brbsKB-k09mx-Bo4cyUK2dyVe9vvqe-?usp=drive_link)

+> [!NOTE]
+> Once downloaded and extracted, place it in the root directory (outside of the src folder)

 ## Running the Code